Vizma Belševica

-Vizma Belševica (May 30, 1931 – August 6, 2005) was a Latvian poet, writer and translator.
+Vizma Belševica (May 30, 1931 – August 6, 2005) was a Latvian poet, writer, and translator.
 She was nominated for the Nobel Prize in Literature.

 Biography

 Belševica was born in Riga.
-Her father Žanis Belševics was a worker, and her mother Vera Belševica (maiden name Cīrule) was a housewife.
+Her father, Žanis Belševics was a worker, and her mother Vera Belševica (maiden name Cīrule), was a housewife.
 The family was relatively poor, as only one of the two spouses did paid work.
-Vizma's father had drinking problems, which aggravated when during the Great Depression he lost his job as a baker.
-Vizma Belševica was born on May 30, 1931, in prewar Riga, then the capital of democratic Latvia, where she spent most of her childhood.
-The city often is featured in her works, especially her most famous work—autobiographic trilogy "BILLE"—, but the time spent in Courland, on her relatives' small farm has also an important role in her poetry and writings.
-Her son Klāvs Elsbergs was a famous Latvian poet in the 1980s and her second son Jānis is a writer as well.
+Vizma's father had drinking problems, which aggravated when he lost his job as a baker during the Great Depression.
+Vizma Belševica was born on May 30, 1931, in pre-war Riga, then the capital of democratic Latvia, where she spent most of her childhood.
+The city is often featured in her works, especially in her most famous work — the autobiographic trilogy "BILLE"—, but the time spent in Courland, on her relatives' small farm has also an important role in her poetry and writings.
+Her son Klāvs Elsbergs was a famous Latvian poet in the 1980s, and her second son Jānis is a writer as well.